statuser/AdvancedAnalytics/MacSetup.md

 For this class, we will use Visual Studio Code (**Not Visual Studio**) as our text editor.
 It have excellent Python support and is well integrated with the Mac command line.

-To install, visit the [VS Code install page](https://code.visualstudio.com/download) and select the appropriate installer.
-(If you have a relatively recent computer the 64-bit installer is the correct one.).
+To install, visit the [VS Code install page](https://code.visualstudio.com/download) and select Mac.
 You should install this by dragging the program from your Downloads folder to you Applications folder.

-When you open Visual Studion for the first time , it opens a nice interactive getting started program.
+When you open Visual Studio for the first time , it opens a nice interactive getting started program.
 If you are not familiar with Text Editors or IDEs and want to investigate the different features that are available I would recommend that you go through the "Getting Started" carefully.

 We want to make one final configuration to Visual Studio Code for now.
-It would be really nice do be able to start up Visual Studion Code from the command line.
+It would be really nice do be able to start up Visual Studio Code from the command line.
 In order to do this we need to let the command line know that it exists.
 We can do that by:

 > In Visual Studio Code press ⌘+⇧+P
 > Type in `Shell Command` to search for the command to "Install 'code' command in PATH"